RESBI/PythonSpider/README.md

 =Run the "RunItFirstTime.py" at first time!.=
 ---------------------------------------------

-# About
+# About:

-It is an network URL spider.
+## It is an network URL spider.
-now Version is:beta 5.
-You can copy it and change it then update to your GitProject.
+## You can copy it and change it then update to your GitProject.
-But I hope you can tell me befor.
+## But I hope you can tell me befor.

+# Ver:
+beta 5.